Lifeboats of the Titanic: Lifeboat 15 (starboard)

-Murdoch and Moody oversaw the lowering of Boat 15 concurrently with Boat 13 and it reached the water only a minute later, at 1:41 A.M.
+Murdoch and Moody oversaw the lowering of Lifeboat 15, concurrently with Lifeboat 13 and it reached the water only a minute later, at 1:45 a.m.
 Fireman Frank Dymond was put in charge of what was the most heavily loaded boat at launching.
-It was so heavily loaded with about 68 people, that the gunwales were reported to be far down in the water; one female passenger later said that when she leaned against the gunwale her hair trailed in the water.
-The boat was one of the last to be recovered by Carpathia, at about 7:30 A.M.
+It was so heavily loaded, with about 70 people, that the gunwales were reported to be far down in the water; one female passenger later said that when she leaned against the gunwale her hair trailed in the water.
+The boat was one of the last to be recovered by Carpathia, at about 7:30 a.m.